|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 "Herodes also dedicated to the Athenians the theatre in memory of Regilla, and he made its roof of cedar wood, though this wood is considered costly even for making statues."

 Philostratus Lucius Flavius Philostratus (Φλάβιος Φιλόστρατος, circa 170-247 AD), nicknamed "the Athenian", was a Greek sophist, probably from the island of Lemnos, an overseas territory of Athens.
-Book II of his influential work Lives of the Sophists, written around 230-240 AD, contains several anecdotes about Herodes Atticus.
+Book II of his influential work Lives of the Sophists, written around 230-240 AD, contains a biography of Herodes Atticus, including several anecdotes about him.

-Philostratus and Eunapius; The lives of the Sophists, Philostratus, Book II, page 149.
+Philostratus and Eunapius; The lives of the Sophists, Philostratus, Book II, chapter 1, section 551, page 149.
 In ancient Greek and English, translated by William Cave Wright.
 Heinemann, London and Putnam, New York, 1922.
-At archive.org
+At the Internet Archive.

 5. The audience capacity of the Odeion